If what you’re doing isn’t working, do something else.

 She then told me the boy’s birthday and his name…and that he was really her sister’s boy.
 She then looked at him, quieted his crying, and took him out to the car where his mother was waiting.

 It worked like a charm.

 For me, asking that question was just an experiment—not a yearning for deeper meaning.
-And yes it worked in part due to physiology and the way the brain works.
+And yes, it worked partly due to physiology and how the brain works.
 But I think there’s something more to it.
 I think that, just like the water flea, all of Louise’s actions were brought about because of her desire to connect.
 Who knows, it might have been the same reason she’d spent all her money so fast.
-When the pleading didn’t work she tried the storytelling when that didn’t work she tried crying.
+When the pleading didn’t work, she tried storytelling.
+When that didn’t work, she tried crying.
 And nothing.
 But when I asked her the question about the boy…although it may not seem huge to you or me, it was huge to her.
 She got what she wanted…connection.

 I’d like to tell you that from that point on, I became a more caring and empathetic human being, but it’s not the case.
 I must work on it every day.
 And although I still feel the need to be guarded in many instances, I did learn something.
 I learned that hardening our hearts and closing ourselves off to the difficulties others face, for fear of loss and being sucked in, can cause us to get the exact opposite result we’re looking for.
 And that even if you have to “fake it till you make it,” connecting is the better way to go.